curi0sity-sys/mattijs.id/README.md

       <li>A one-page website in html that's my resume.
 Once ready, hosted on a s3 bucket via cloudfront and their certs</li>
     </ul>
   </li>
   <li>Home media server: I need a plexamp setup with redis or dragonfly cache behind it.
 So music is loaded instantly into memory.
 Or the fasted in memory cache available with its settings to about 120GB.
-(This won't live on the same k8s cluster</li>
+It'll run on my own setup</li>
 </ul>

  ## Final step: